adityarao97/Restaurant-Management-Service/README.md

 - Handled database interactions and user authentication mechanisms.

 **Nikhil Koli**:
-- Developed backend services for restaurant management.
+- Developed backend services for restaurant management and integrated with mongo.
 - Integrated restaurant service with the frontend.
 - Built APIs for restaurant search, booking, and feedback handling.
 - Dockerised all the services